-The Centre for Innovation and Research in Aging began as an idea and quickly grew into an official startup research organization.
-Since it's incorporation in the spring of 2018, CIRA has received several research funding grants and has fostered research collaborations with stakeholders, researchers and academics from across Canada.
-To date, our research has spanned many topics that impact older-adults including medication management, emotional well-being, physical health, safety, and cognitive ability.
+The Centre for Innovation and Research in Aging (CIRA) began as an idea and quickly grew into an official startup research organization.
+Since its incorporation in the spring of 2018, CIRA has received several research funding grants and has fostered research collaborations with stakeholders, researchers, and academics from across Canada.
+To date, our research has spanned many topics that impact older adults including medication management, emotional well-being, physical health, safety, and cognitive ability.

-The CIRA office is housed within the sprawling York Care Centre campus, New Brunswick's largest long-term care facility.
+The CIRA office is housed within the sprawling York Care Centre campus in Fredericton, New Brunswick's largest long-term care facility.
 We conduct research that enriches the lives of residents, staff, and family members.

 New Brunswick is currently facing a unique challenge – our population is aging at a rapid pace.
 In 2017 it was estimated that, of the 770,000 residents, approximately 155,000 were 65 years of age or older.
 At the current rate, seniors will make up nearly a third of the New Brunswick population by 2036.
 By that time, the rest of the country will be facing the same challenge.